Help! My apartment is freezing! What can I do?

 If you’re a tenant

-If you think your landlord is restricting access to an essential service by turning down the heat in the wintertime or limiting your supply of hot water, it’s up to you to contact the local authorities and request an investigation.
+If you think your landlord is restricting access to an essential service by turning down the heat in the wintertime or limiting your supply of hot water, it’s up to you to contact the local authorities and

 Before contacting your municipality, you must make a minimum of two attempts to contact the landlord, with a reasonable amount of time passing between each attempt, before you can take matters into your own hands.
 If your landlord is unresponsive after two attempts, you can hire one of our Burnaby plumbers or heating specialists to make the emergency repairs for you and then have your landlord reimburse you for the costs.